37.37 Safeguarding Children and Young People Who May be Affected by Gang Activity

-This non-statutory guidance is intended for frontline practitioners across the children’s workforce to help them understand the nature of the risk that gang activity poses to children both through participation in and as victims of gang violence, how signs of gang involvement may manifest themselves and how to deal with such issues.
+It is intended to help them understand the nature of the risks posed to children and young people related to gang activity, serious violence, criminal exploitation, modern slavery and human trafficking.
+This includes participation in and as victims of gang violence, how signs of gang involvement may manifest themselves and how to deal with such issues.

 - Introduction(Jump to)

-- Gang-Related Activity - What is the Risk?(Jump to)
+- OCG/Gang-Related Activity - What is the Risk?(Jump to)

 - Identification and Risk Factors(Jump to)